Written by:

 A partner

-She has engagement with people covered, so I can focus on the research.
-The same goes for the design studio I worked for; my colleagues operated the phones and had contact with clients, so I could focus solely on design—which is exactly what I wanted.
+Lastly, it may be conducive for your child to find a partner who is more engaged socially.
+That’s what happened to me.
+Even though Natalie is autistic herself, she often acts as my social buffer, and we compensate for each other’s challenges.
+The same goes for the design studio I worked for; my colleagues operated the phones and had contact with clients, so I could focus solely on design—which is exactly what I wanted!
 I may have missed out on practicing social skills, but perhaps social engagement is better left to those who like it and are good at it, so I can cultivate other skills.

-Perhaps we should all focus more on cultivating our gifts, rather than trying to keep up with others in areas where we show deficits.
+But perhaps there is also something to focusing primarily on cultivating our gifts, rather than trying to keep up with others in areas where we show deficits.

 References